“Chinmi” means unusual delicacies.

 It is sun-dried after being soaked in a fermented liquid called kusaya-liquid, which has a strange odor and flavor similar to that of fish sauce.

 “Suppon” means the soft-shelled turtle.
-Shape is round and ugly, so we often said “They are as like as moon and Suppon”.
+Shape is round and ugly, so we said like “They are as like as moon and Suppon”.
+(This moon means beautiful although the shape is as same as Suppon)

 I don’t know this taste and texture…sorry.